High-resolution Giant Metrewave Radio Telescope H{\sc i} 21\,cm imaging of the host galaxy of FRB\,20250316A: Observations and Data Analysis

 We compared the positions of unresolved sources in our highest-resolution continuum image (resolution $\approx 1\farcs7 \times 1\farcs6$) with their positions in the Very Large Array FIRST 1.4~GHz image \citep{Becker95}, using single-Gaussian models to identify the source position.
 The source positions in the two images were found to be consistent within $\approx 0\farcs5$.
 This is a conservative estimate of the astrometric accuracy of the GMRT images and spectral cubes.

 Finally, we used the smooth and clip algorithm \citep{Serra12} in the source-finder software SoFiA \citep{Serra15,Westmeier21} to identify \hii\ emission features in the spectral cubes and generate the \hii\ moment images.
 This algorithm compares the number of positive and negative features in each spectral cube at a range of spatial and spectral resolutions, to identify ``reliable'' positive emission features.
 For each cube, our search used Gaussian spatial kernels of 0, 3, and 6 pixels (with the synthesized beam of each cube sampled by 5 pixels), and boxcar spectral kernels of 0, 3, 5, 7, and 15 channels.
 We used a detection threshold of either $3.5\sigma$ or $4\sigma$ for the different cubes (chosen to obtain a sufficiently large number of negative features, to ensure accurate reliability estimates), and a high reliability threshold of 0.9, to ensure that any identified emission features are likely to be real.
 We note that this is a conservative approach, and that there could be weak features in the cubes that are not identified at this reliability threshold.
 Conversely, this has the advantage that any identified features are very likely to be real.
-For all emission regions identified by the SoFiA-based searches, we extracted \hii\ spectra from the cubes to confirm the reality of the features (see Fig.~\ref{fig:hi30_spc}).
+We note that, for the $30''$ resolution cube, we experimented with source-finding with SoFiA at lower reliability thresholds, down to a threshold of 0.7; no other candidate line emitters were detected in these searches within the FWHM of the GMRT primary beam.
+Finally, for all emission regions identified by the SoFiA-based searches, we extracted \hii\ spectra from the cubes to confirm the reality of the features (see Fig.~\ref{fig:hi30_spc}).